 Why Music @ Memorial?

-Memorial's School of Music, the largest in Atlantic Canada, is a vibrant community of performing and creative musicians, together with researchers whose work encompasses a wide range of interests across the spectrum areas of musical enquiry.
-Its graduate programs in performance, performance/pedagogy, and conducting offer a select number of candidates professional apprenticeships in one of Canada's most vital musical environments.
+Memorial University's School of Music is a vibrant community of performers, creative musicians, and researchers whose work encompasses a wide range of interests across the musical spectrum.
 Its faculty are internationally renowned musicians and scholars who are as engaged in teaching as they are in practice.
-Alongside them, graduate students have unique opportunities to launch their professional lives through concentrated study and internships.
+Through personalized mentorship, a select number of graduate candidates participate in unique opportunities to launch their professional lives in one of Canada's most vital musical environments.

-The Master of Music programs in performance, performance/pedagogy, and conducting directly address the variety of career and life skills which the contemporary musician must possess.
-Intensive performance studies are complemented with a range of other learning and experiential opportunities that address the roles that make up the profession today, including teacher, small-business person, and community cultural advocate.
+The Master of Music programs in performance, performance/pedagogy, and conducting directly address the variety of career and life skills contemporary musicians must possess.
+As the largest music school in Atlantic Canada, Memorial is able to complement its intensive performance studies with a wide range of experiential opportunities for graduate students, from teaching and community engagement, to entrepreneurial and arts advocacy projects.

 Description of program